wp-plugins/watu/readme.txt

 == Changelog ==

+= Changes in 2.6.1 =
+- You can now specify different content for the email sent to you when someone takes a quiz

 = Changes in 2.6 =
 - Added optional text-based "captcha" to prevent spam bot submissions on quizzes which do not require user login
 - Option to reoder the questions.
 Of course this takes effect only when you have not chosen "Randomize questions" in the quiz settings.